mariovyord/simple-notes/README.md

 ## Database

 All data is stored locally in the browser.
-No user data is being collected in any shape or form and no accounts are needed.
+No user data is being collected and no accounts are needed.

 - Notes are stored in Indexed DB
 - App metadata is stored in Local Storage